aroberge/friendly-traceback-docs/docs/html/_sources/mu.rst.txt

    :scale: 50 %
    :alt: Mu running test_problem

-Using Friendly with Mu
+Using friendly with Mu
 --------------------------------

-To use Friendly with Mu, I need to use a second, very short program, and run that program instead::
+To use friendly with Mu, I need to use a second, very short program, and run that program instead::

     from friendly.mu import run